vivekvjk/WaveDrop/README.md

 # WaveDrop

-UI which allows users to type and send messages to other users who have this application via soundwaves (works best in close proximities).
+Application with UI which allows users to type and send messages to other users who have this application via soundwaves (works best in close proximities).
 The application does not use wifi nor bluetooth.